hazyikmis/next/README.md

       - req - HTTP request object (server only)
       - res - HTTP response object (server only)
       - err - Error object if any error is encountered during the rendering
+   8. After adding server.js file we need to make some changes on the package.json.
+Because, we are calling next in this file and creating a next server which is listening port 3000.
+Since "next" is defined and called from this server file, we no longer need to call "next" from package json:
+   "scripts": {
+      "dev": "node server1.js",
+      "build": "next build",
+      "start": "NODE_ENV=production node server1.js"
+      }